You want smart political talk without the meltdowns?

 We continue now with Greg Jarrett, Fox News legal analyst.

-Let me go back to the courts for a second, because as you rightly pointed out in your column, and what you mentioned earlier is Kalio's attorney, you know, basically went judge shopping, ran to a district judge, an Obama appointee, who halted any deportation pending a hearing, and that hearing is not based on what should actually be the merits of the case, which I find a little bit frustrating.
+Let me go back to the courts for a second, because as you rightly pointed out in your column and what you mentioned earlier is Khalil's attorney, you know, basically went judge shopping, ran to a district judge, an Obama appointee, who halted any deportation pending hearing.

-I'd like to be a glass half full kind of guy.
+I'd like to be a glass half-full kind of guy.

 I'd like to give him the benefit of the doubt.

-Yes, he temporarily halted uh any deportation proceedings.
+Yes, he temporarily halted any deportation proceedings.

-Um and I I I hope that he will be wise to the tactics here by Khalil's attorneys.
+And I hope that he will be wise to the tactics here by Khalil's attorneys.

-Uh this is uh and this is what your column lays out so simply.
+And this is what your column lays out so simply.

-Section 212 Immigration Nationality Act forbids aliens from supporting or promoting a designated terrorist organization such as Hamas.
+Section 212, Immigration Nationality Act forbids aliens from supporting or promoting a designated terrorist organization such as Hamas.

 If they do, their green cards can be revoked and they can be expelled.